 AADvac1 works by inducing an immune response against a protein called tau, which is abnormal in Alzheimer’s disease.
-The protein agglomerates and forms so-called neurofibrillary tangles inside the brain cells.
+The protein agglomerates, or clumps together, and forms so-called neurofibrillary tangles inside the brain cells.
 These tangles disrupt the normal functioning of neurons and were identified as one of the primary reasons for cognitive impairment in people with Alzheimer’s disease.

 AADvac1 in clinical trials

 AADvac1 has been investigated in several clinical trials.
-The first human study (NCT01850238) to assess the safety and tolerability of AADvac1 in patients with Alzheimer’s disease was initiated in 2013.
+The first human study (NCT01850238) to assess the safety and tolerability of subcutaneous (below the skin) injections of AADvac1 in patients with Alzheimer’s disease was initiated in 2013.
 Patients received either AADvac1 or a placebo.
 The results, which were published in the scientific journal Lancet Neurology revealed that AADvac1 had a favorable safety profile.
-It was also found that the vaccine effectively recognized the pathological forms of tau proteins in the brain of patients with Alzheimer’s disease, a response could prevent progression of the disease.
+It was also found that the vaccine effectively recognized the pathological forms of tau proteins in the brain of patients with Alzheimer’s disease, a response that could prevent the progression of the disease.

 A follow-up Phase 1 study (NCT02031198) then assessed the tolerability and safety profile of AADvac1 in patients with mild-to-moderate Alzheimer’s disease.
 The results of this study, which is now complete, were announced at the 13th International Conference on Alzheimer’s & Parkinson’s disease in 2017.
 They indicated that AADvac1 recognized tau protein in other neurodegenerative diseases as well as Alzheimer’s, including corticobasal degeneration and progressive supranuclear palsy.
 The findings provide strong evidence that antibodies produced by AADvac1 target the common denominator (the tau protein) in different diseases.